 Will is a Research Fellow in the Centre for Regional Economic and Social Research (CRESR).
 His research interests lie broadly in the intersection between the move to a low carbon economy and spatial, social and economic inequalities.
 Much of Will’s academic work to date has focused on government policy on low carbon and energy transitions with an emphasis on community, local and regional responses to this.
 He is especially interested in the experiences of non-exceptional places, and what they might tell us about sustainability transitions.
 Will is currently attempting to develop areas of work exploring local/community action on environmental sustainability as a tool for economic and social regeneration, and on the variable nature of work (broadly conceived) in the low carbon economy.
 He is currently conducting research for Groundwork UK on engaging communities in sustainability initiatives through empowering young people as ‘green leaders’.

-Mike is a Postdoctoral Research Associate on the ESRC ‘Researching the Domestic Nexus’ project at the University of Sheffield.
-He previously worked in the Centre for Regional Economic and Social Research (CRESR) where he also completed his PhD.
+Mike is a Postdoctoral Research Associate in the School of Social Science and Public Policy at Keele University on the EU Horizon2020-funded collaborative project, ‘SafeConsume’, seeking to better understand domestic food practices.
+He previously worked on the ESRC ‘Researching the Domestic Nexus’ project at the University of Sheffield and in the Centre for Regional Economic and Social Research (CRESR) where he also completed his PhD.
 Mike’s interests, broadly speaking, are in: what people normally do and how that changes, individually and collectively; everyday life as a political space; ‘capitalist’ and ‘alternative’ economic practices and the overlaps and interactions between them.
 More specifically he is interested in the environmental sustainability implications of each of these concerns, hoping to better understand the attempts of individuals and small groups to ‘green’ their own lives and influence others around them, as well as larger scale government- and NGO-led ‘behaviour change’ interventions.
-He explored these themes through his doctoral research, which focused on grassroots reclamation initiatives seeking simultaneously to connect people, reduce waste and experiment with non-monetary mechanisms of exchange.
-Mike’s research experience through his role in CRESR is varied, but typically centres on how people live through social disadvantage.
-In particular this has included recent work on the impacts of welfare reforms, on experiences of household food insecurity and fuel poverty, and on the role of the voluntary and community sector in responding to these issues.

 Sioned is a researcher and activist working in the field of local, community owned renewable energy projects.
 Based in Bangor University, Gwynedd, her current interest lie in exploring the relationship between the empowerment of communities through ownership and development of local renewable energy projects.
 She also has an interest in bridging the gap in knowledge between the economic sustainability of rural areas and the cultural resilience of communities, particularly those with minoritised languages, a nexus rarely explored in the field of renewable energy and sustainability research.